The Eau Claire Institute of Electrology

 Classes are limited to a maximum of four students to ensure one-on-one attention.

 Our syllabus includes studies in human anatomy and physiology, basic concepts of biochemistry, cytology, histology, integumentary and other body systems, hair structure and analysis, microbiology, immunology, basic principals of electricity, electrology techniques and variables; operation, care and maintenance of equipment and instruments and basic business principals and practices.

-The Eau Claire Institute of Electrology is located in Eau Claire, WI, just off the intersection of Business Highway 53 and Highland Avenue, in the EastRidge Center Mall.
+The Eau Claire Institute of Electrology is located in Eau Claire, WI, just off of 94, across Golf Road from Red Robin on Golf Terrace.